Deseteral/resistere/README.md

 There are a couple of simple metrics in Prometheus notation available on `/metrics/prometheus`.

+You can find simple, premade, ready to import [Grafana dashboard here](resources/grafana_dashboard.json).

 ## 📜 License

 This project is licensed under the [MIT license](LICENSE).